gordontucker/Ungoogled-Chromium-Updater/README.md

 ### Note
-As with any script sourced from the internet, it’s wise to review its contents priot to executing. :D
+As with any script sourced from the internet, it’s wise to review its contents prior to executing. :D